Registration and Billing Frequently Asked Questions

 If at any time you have questions or comments regarding your insurance

-coverage or your bill, please contact our Patient Accounts department at
+coverage or your bill, please contact our Business Office at

 For your privacy, we need verbal or written authorization from you, the

 patient, if someone other than you is requesting information on your account.